KennthShang/CHERRY/README.md

 ![CHERRY](logo.png)
 CHERRY is a python library for predicting the interactions between viral and prokaryotic genomes.
 CHERRY is based on a deep learning model, which consists of a graph convolutional encoder and a link prediction decoder.

+## News !!!
+Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
+You can visit PhaBOX to use the GUI.
+We also provided more detailed intermediate files and visualization for further analyzation.
+A stand-alone version of PhaBOX is also available via GitHub version, and you can run all these tools at once.
+Hope you will enjoy it!

 # Overview
 There are two kind of tasks that CHERRY can work:
 1. Host prediction for virus